astropy/astroquery/docs/esa/jwst.rst

 JWST TAP+ (`astroquery.esa.jwst`)
 *********************************

+**THIS MODULE IS NOT OPERATIVE YET.
+METHODS WILL NOT WORK UNTIL eJWST ARCHIVE IS OFFICIALLY RELEASED**

 The James Webb Space Telescope (JWST) is a collaborative project between NASA, ESA, and the Canadian Space Agency (CSA).
 Although radically different in design, and emphasizing the infrared part of the electromagnetic spectrum, JWST is widely seen as the successor to the Hubble Space Telescope (HST).
-The JWST observatory will consist of a deployable 6.6 meter passively cooled telescope optimized for infrared wavelengths, and will be operated in deep space at the anti-Sun Earth-Sun Lagrangian point (L2).
-It will carry four scientific instruments: a near-infrared camera (NIRCam), a near-infrared multi-object spectrograph (NIRSpec) covering the 0.6 - 5 μm spectral region, a near-infrared slit-less spectrograph (NIRISS), and a
+The JWST observatory consist of a deployable 6.6 meter passively cooled telescope optimized for infrared wavelengths, and is operated in deep space at the anti-Sun Earth-Sun Lagrangian point (L2).
+It carries four scientific instruments: a near-infrared camera (NIRCam), a near-infrared multi-object spectrograph (NIRSpec) covering the 0.6 - 5 μm spectral region, a near-infrared slit-less spectrograph (NIRISS), and a